 Places to visit in North Sikkim

-North Sikkim has several wonderful places to explore.
-To enjoy a peaceful vacation away from the hustle and bustle of city life visit the popular places in North Sikkim.
-It is marked with several breathtaking landscapes, stunning waterfalls, unspoiled lakes, and sparkling rivers.
+North Sikkim has several beautiful places to explore.
+To enjoy a peaceful vacation away from the hustle and bustle of city life, visit the famous places in North Sikkim.
+It is marked by several breathtaking landscapes, stunning waterfalls, unspoiled lakes, and sparkling rivers.

 1. Kanchenjunga National Park - Perfect Nature Retreat

-- Kanchenjunga or Khangchendzonga National Park lies in the list of UNESCO World Heritage Sites and displays a unique range of sub-tropical to alpine ecosystems.
+- Kanchenjunga or Khangchendzonga National Park lies on the UNESCO World Heritage Sites list and displays a unique range of sub-tropical to alpine ecosystems.